The $S=\frac{1}{2}$ XY and XYZ models on the two or higher dimensional hypercubic lattice do not possess nontrivial local conserved quantities: Discussion

 Recall that the current method of the proof of the absence of nontrivial local conserved quantities relies crucially on the existence of the maximum width $\km$.
 It is likely that an essentially novel idea is necessary to develop a theory that controls quasi-local conserved quantities.
 Developing the above-mentioned systematic scheme for treating the intricate network of conditions may be one possible direction.
 In Appendix~\ref{S:QuasiLocal}, we give a very preliminary discussion about the absence of quasi-local conserved quantities.

 Another important direction is to relate the current line of studies to that of the operator growth or the Krylov complexity \cite{ParkerCaoAvdoshkinScaffidiAltman2019,Cao2021,MuckYang2022,NandyMatsoukasRoubeasMartinezAzconaDymarskyCampo2024}.
 It seems apparent that the lack of nontrivial local conserved quantities has some nontrivial implications on the nature of the operator growth.
 Roughly speaking, it implies that a sufficiently complex operator must change in time.
 It is a challenging problem to make the connection quantitative and, ultimately, rigorously establish the relation between the absence of conserved quantities and operator growth.
 As a first step, we prove lower bounds for the Lanczos coefficients characterizing operator growth in Appendix~\ref{S:OG}.
 We, in particular, establish that the general class of models treated in the present paper exhibit clear signature of quantum chaos.
+We also address the closely related issue of imaginary-time evolution of operators in Appendix~\ref{s:ITE}.

 Last but not least, we stress that the present approach initiated in \cite{Shiraishi2019} deals solely with the operator algebra, i.e., commutation relations between the Pauli matrices, and does not deal with quantum states.
 This restriction certainly has a strategic advantage, which enabled the proof of the absence of nontrivial local conserved quantities.
 Nevertheless, it goes without saying that a rigorous theory that characterizes a non-integrable system in terms of its quantum states is in strong demand.
 We should explore ways to reflect the nature of states or subspaces of states in a similar approach.
 Although we still cannot imagine what kind of theory is possible, one of the ultimate goals may be to provide a rigorous basis for ETH \cite{Deutsch1991,Srednicki1994,RigolSrednicki2012,DAlessioKafriPolkovnikovRigol2016}.
 Such a project will be highly nontrivial, at least because the present approach to concentrate on the absence of nontrivial local conserved quantities does not distinguish between non-integrable models that satisfy ETH and those that do not because of quantum many-body scars (see footnote~\ref{fn:scar}).\footnote{ For example, the PXP model \cite{Bernienetal2017,TurnerMichailidisAbaninSerbynPapic2018}, the Majumdar-Ghosh model \cite{MoudgalyaRachelBernevigRegnault2018}, and the Affleck-Kennedy-Lieb-Tasaki model \cite{MoudgalyaRegnaultBernevig2018,MarkLinMotrunich2020} have scars (and hence fail to satisfy ETH), while these models are proved to possess no nontrivial local conserved quantities in \cite{ParkLee2024a}, \cite{Shiraishi2024}, and \cite{ParkLee2024b,HokkyoYamaguchiChiba2024}, respectively. }